sayyam44/Amazon-Web-Scraper-using-Celery/README.md

 2) To schedule tasks to run at specific times or on a recurring basis.

 While both functionalities are part of Celery, they are typically addressed separately:
--->Celery workers are independent processes that execute tasks outside the main service.
+### Celery workers are independent processes that execute tasks outside the main service.
--->Celery Beat is a scheduler that handles when tasks should run, including periodic task execution.
+### Celery Beat is a scheduler that handles when tasks should run, including periodic task execution.

 ## Features